Sofia-Bourdon/Botanica-Essentials/README.md

 - A "filled heart" feature that changes the wishlist heart button from empty to filled when a product is added to the wishlist.

-- A real newsletter using the mail chimp templates could be created and sent to the user emails regularly alerting them of new products or new deals not to be missed.
+- A real newsletter using the mail chimp templates could be created and sent to the user's email regularly alerting them of new products or new deals not to be missed.

-- In the user profile, a new section for keeping track of old payment information or delivery/billing addresses could be added, which would allow the user to keep track and edit old or new personal information added.
+- In the user profile, a new section for keeping track of old payment information or delivery/billing addresses could be added, which would allow the user to keep track and edit old or new personal information.

 ## Testing and Deployment